jus1d/wis/README.md

 ### Compile

-Compile mode compiles `.glo` into an assembly code.
+Compile mode compiles `.glo` into an assembly code for your architecture.
 Be sure that you have `nasm` if you're on x86_64, or `as` if you're on arm64 architecture.

 ```console
 $ cat ./examples/goo.glo